Agneli/linux-remote-control/README.md

 6. Open the index.html of your-directory/lrc-client in a browser, add your server and have fun

+### Dependences

+The Linux Remote Control depends on some softwares to work correctly.
+Bellow is a list of this softwares.

+Installed with lrc.

+- Node.js (to execute commands on GNU/Linux)
+- Xdotool (to execute most commands, like play, pause, mute, etc.)
+- Xbacklight (to control backlight)

+Usually already installed on GNU/Linux.

+- Rhythmbox 2.97 or more (to display music info)
+- Totem Movie Player (to control the video)

 ### Bugs
 The project still has some bugs that you can fix.